I Had Glow Skin Clinic Signature Facial And It’s Worth Every Penny

 Step 1: Cleansing

 It begins with a two-part cleansing.
-The reason they asked me to remove my upper garment is that the chest area is included in this cleansing ritual; I didn’t mind that at all.
+They asked me to remove my upper garment because the chest area is included in this cleansing ritual; I didn’t mind that at all.
 Dawn put dots of cleansing cream on my face, neck, and chest, massaged the cream all over my skin, then removed it with a gauze or cotton (not sure as my eyes were closed).
-She repeated the procedure with another cleansing cream, which if I’m not mistaken has exfoliating properties to it as it felt a little bit grainy when rubbed on the skin.
-Again, I based it all on what I felt as I didn’t think of asking Dawn about it.
+She repeated the procedure with another cleansing cream, which, if I’m not mistaken, has exfoliating properties to it as it felt a little bit grainy when rubbed on the skin.
+Again, I based it all on what I felt, as I didn’t think of asking Dawn about it.

 Step 2: Facial massage

-My most favorite part, the facial massage comes next.
-I’m not sure how long did it last, maybe 20 minutes give or take, but it was divine.
-I especially liked the little strokes she did around my eyes that I wish it could have been longer.
+My most favorite part, the facial massage, comes next.
+I’m not sure how long it lasted- maybe 20 minutes, give or take- but it was divine.
+I especially liked the little strokes she did around my eyes; I wish it could have been longer.

 Step 3: Steam